 The Colorado Coalfield War of September 1913

 The unions felt that they could get more help with the Copper Country Strike if they coordinated a strike of the Colorado coal fields with the Copper Strike of Michigan.
 Between September 1913 and April 1914, the Colorado Front Range saw the largest uprising of labor against the company operators in the West.
 Due to deadly working conditions and low pay, the workers organized with the United Mine Workers of America (UMWA) against Rockefeller-owned Colorado Fuel and Iron (CF&I).
-The Colorado Coalfield War of September 1913 saw the deaths of somewhere between 69 to 199 people to make it the “bloodiest labor dispute in history”.
+The Colorado Coalfield War of September 1913 saw the deaths of somewhere between 69 to 199 people making it the “bloodiest labor dispute in history”.

 The Ludlow Massacre

-Tensions climaxed in the Colorado Coal Strike when in Ludlow County a tent city that was occupied by around 1,200 striking coal miners and their families were attacked on April 20, 1914, by the Colorado National Guard.
+Tensions climaxed in the Colorado Coal Strike when in Ludlow County a tent city that was occupied by around 1,200 striking coal miners and their families was attacked on April 20, 1914, by the Colorado National Guard.
 The Ludlow Massacre saw the deaths of 21 people which included women and children.
 In retaliation, the miners armed themselves and attacked dozens of mines and other targets during the next ten days.

 Strikebreakers were killed, the mine property was destroyed, and 225 miles of the area now became a war ground.
 The violence only ended with the Federal Soldiers showed up to calm the situation.
 No concessions were made to the miners after this strike was over in December of 1914.

-While these conflicts did lead to 8-hour or 9-hour days depending upon the state, and some cases did make the existing laws on the books for labor more enforceable.
+While these conflicts did lead to 8-hour or 9-hour days depending upon the state, some cases did make the existing laws on the books for labor more enforceable.
 Not a lot was being accomplished at this time in making headway for the betterment of those that were striking.
 And for a short time, in Michigan, the union was run out of the state for its lack of help with the negotiations.

 The In-between Years